rdsimes/sqlscm/README.md

 # SqlSCM
 SqlSCM is a tool for managing database changes through your source code version control system.
+**nb** this is only a super early prototype, the rest of the readme is where I aim to get the project. very few of the below features are currently implemented and all of them are buggy

 It's a bit like a migration frame work, however: